CBS Interview: Most with Eating Disorders Don’t Get Help

 The Emily Program offers personalized services, so people can start treatment at the level that is right for them, at a location that is local and convenient to them.
 That might mean anything ranging from full-time residential care to outpatient group therapy.

 WCCO anchor Ali Lucia told the story of how we started in a small St. Paul office with milk crates for tables.
 Now 25 years later, we are one of the largest programs for eating disorders in the country.
-In addition to our Minnesota locations in St. Louis Park, Duluth, Woodbury and St. Paul, we have locations in Washington state, Pennsylvania and Ohio.
+In addition to our Minnesota locations, we have locations in Washington state, Pennsylvania and Ohio.

 The Emily Program’s facilities are warm and approachable.
 Our team strives to make everyone feel safe and welcome, erasing the fear many can feel when seeking help.
 Call us at 888-364-5977 to learn more or schedule a tour.